 To proceed, contact your hosting support desk and ask them to upgrade the PHP installation on your site.

-After the hosting representative completes the up-gradation process, you can also confirm the PHP version.
+After the hosting representative completes the up-gradation process, you can confirm the PHP version.
 Head to the dashboard Tools -> Site Health page and verify the PHP installation.

 4. No Cache plugin